terra-money/terrain/README.md

 ## Run Contract Functions with Terrain

-Once you have successfully deployed your project, you may interact with the deployed contract and the underlying blockchain by utilizing functions defined in the `lib/index.js` file.
+Once you have successfully deployed your project, you can interact with the deployed contract and the underlying blockchain by utilizing functions defined in the `lib/index.js` file.
 You may also create your own abstractions in this file for querying or executing transactions.

 ```js
 // lib/index.js